jbakse/compform_site/content/microgames/index.md

 Group these interactive artifacts into games, toys, and tools.

-Legos, Monopoly, Photoshop, Hammers, Tops, Dolls, Chess, Super Mario Brothers, Pac-man, Telephones{bigger}
+Legos, Monopoly, Photoshop, Hammers, Tops, Dolls, Chess, Super Mario Brothers, Pac-man, Telephones

 Do any of these artifacts belong in more than one category?